tw-in-js/twind/docs/ssr.md

 Twind supports Server Side Rendering (SSR) out of the box.

-> Please note the the `twind/server` bundle is Node.JS only.
+> Please note the `twind/server` bundle is Node.JS only.

 ## Synchronous SSR